naoki-mizuno/obsidian-modal-keys/README.md

 ## How It Works

 The plugin listens for keyboard events when specific modal elements are present in the DOM.
-When you press a configured key combination, it dispatches the corresponding arrow key or escape key event to navigate or close the modal.
+When you press a configured key combination, it dispatches the corresponding arrow key, enter key, or escape key event to navigate, confirm, or close in the modal.

 If you would like to add more elements for the shortcut to be effective in, open the developer tool (Ctrl+Shift+i or Cmd+Shift+i) to find the class name, then append that in the Target CSS classes setting.